sagiol/Windows-Privesc-/Windows-Privesc.md

-findstr - command to grep specific thing that you want. hostname - command to get hostname. wmic qfe - command to extract patching.
+findstr - command to grep specific thing that you want. hostname - command to get hostname. wmic qfe - command to extract patching. wmic logicaldisk - to get the list of drives.
 ```
 ## Reverse shell using ftp
 ```